Maximum efficiency of absorption refrigerators at arbitrary cooling power: Low-dissipation simultaneous CARs

 \subsection{MEGP near maximum cooling power}

 Examples of parameter regimes where the MEGP for LD refrigerators exhibits the two qualitatively different behaviors are $\Sigma_{\rm r}\to 0$ (square root) and $\Sigma_{\rm r}\to\infty$ (linear) \cite{holubec2020maximum}.
-We thus investigate behavior of the MEGP for the CAR~\eqref{final-COP-abso-refri} in these two regimes.
+We thus investigate behavior of the MEGP for the CAR~\eqref{final-COP-abso-refri} in these two regimes using the cumbersome analytical expressions derived in Appendixes \ref{appx:opt-engine} and \ref{appx:opt-refrigerator}.

 Expanding the exact expression for $\varepsilon^{\rm opt}$ in Eq. \eqref{eta-opt-appb-m} up to the first order with respect to $\Sigma_{\rm r}$ , we obtain

 where $\tilde \Sigma_{\rm r}$ is defined below Eq. \eqref{max-cop-derive} and $\varepsilon^{\rm opt}_+$ in Eq. \eqref{eta-duration2}.
 Substituting Eqs. \eqref{epsilon-small} and \eqref{appa-eta-opt-del-power-f3} for $\varepsilon^{\rm opt}$ and $\eta^{\rm opt}$ into Eq. \eqref{opt-opt-relation-engine-refrigerator} for MEGP for the CAR, expressing $\delta P$ and $\delta R$ in terms of $\delta R_{\rm s}$ using Eqs.~\eqref{third-relation} and \eqref{delta-q-delta-r}, and expanding the resulting expression up to the first order in $\delta R_{\rm s}$, we find